Lucite Purses - Popular Bags of the 1940s

 Born in 1876, Vionnet was a French fashion designer who got her training in London but returned to Paris to start her fashion house in 1912.
 After the First World War, she soon became one of the top French fashion designers of her time, up until the late 1930s.

-Her elegant clothing designs which literally floated freely around the body was popularised by the:
+Her elegant clothing designs, which literally floated freely around the body, were popularised by the:

 She is credited with inspiring several of today’s fashion designers with this unique design feature.

-She hardly changed her designs basically throughout her career as a fashion designer but by the 30s, the last decade of her profession, her dress designs became a little more closely fitted to a woman’s body.
+She hardly changed her designs throughout her career as a fashion designer, but by the 30s, the last decade of her profession, her dress designs became a little more closely fitted to a woman’s body.

 Vionnet passed on in 1975